J6 Timeline

 Twitter

-Pence States His Intentions For the Joint Session
+A Twitter Post by Pence States His Intentions for the Joint Session

 Vice President Mike Pence posts 3 pages (images) of his letter to Congress to Twitter, which ultimately states: